The Cycles Input Encyclopedia

 Whichever you choose to use is entirely up to you.
 The Distance output will be helpful to measure distances, and the Z Depth output will be helpful to separate your various scene elements into 2D planes.

 Finally, we have the UV Map node!

 Just like with the Texture Coordinate node, this From Dupli allows us to get the coordinates from the duplicating parent object (in the case of dupliverts) or the emitter mesh of a ppost system.

 Useful for: When you have multiple UV Maps.

 And naturally, this is the box where you choose which UV Map you'd like to use:

 Well there you have it!

-If you like these Encyclopedia articles, tell us what we should cover next in the comments!
+If you like these Encyclopedia posts, tell us what we should cover next in the comments!